"Whitey" - John Cowan's 1962 Fender Jazz Bass

 In a letter that accompanies this bass, Cowan writes, "This is a mighty, powerful, proud piece of Leo Fender's handiwork.
 The reason it looks the way it does is because it was played for all it was worth every time I had the good fortune to have it in my hands."
 In a postcript, he also talks about the autograph on the front.
 "This bass has one autograph on it.
 It is Mr. Gregg Allman's.
 If that needs an explanation you may not be a musician anyway."
 Whitey has recently picked up the signatures of Elvis Costello and Garry Tallent (of Bruce Springsteen's E Street Band).

 This instrument (inv.
 BF2718) is in well-played condition.
-With a heavy duty padded gig bag, it is now offered at $6,500.
+With a heavy duty padded gig bag, it is SOLD.

 This instrument is SOLD